Caregiving is Changing

 Liability insurance is something you don’t pay attention to… until you have no choice.
 And when you do not have any, things that were never a problem before can turn around and quickly become a nightmare.
 Bookings made on the Care4giver platform are automatically covered by a liability insurance.
 A key protection for caregivers… here again at no cost.

-Your brand is your future
+Your name is your brand!

 Your good work should build your name.
 The more time you invest in providing good care, the more your reputation will grow and the more you will be in demand.
 When you work for an agency, it’s not your name that gets the benefit, it’s the agency.
 Your good work helps that agency grow.
 It’s time to change that.